chris1111/Wireless-USB-OC-Big-Sur-Adapter/README.md

 ## Work SIP disable on any macOS Big Sur version

+### Work SIP disable on any macOS Big Sur version
-- To using relase V5 SIP Security must be disable
+### To using any relase SIP Security must be disable!
+(Fully disable)
+- csrutil disable csrutil authenticated-root disable

 - Latest Update 09 Feb 2021 Remove unecessary OpenCore Configurator
 - Update 29 Nov 2020 Using a blue WIFI icon but similar to Big Sur